ppy/osu-wiki/wiki/Miscellaneous_official_projects/upppy/en.md

 upppy was created as a free, lightweight alternative to proprietary image hosting services such as Rapidshare or ImageShack.[^upppy-image-hosting-ref]

-The service didn't require any registration to use and allowed for everyone to upload any file (within its Terms of Service) anonymously.
-Similar to certain [imageboard sites](https://en.wikipedia.org/wiki/Imageboard), upon uploading a file, users were given a choice as to whether to post their file in the default, catch-all working channel (`#random`) or in the one of the more specific channels as follows:
+The service did not require any registration to use and allowed anyone to upload files anonymously within its Terms of Service.
+Similar to certain [imageboard sites](https://en.wikipedia.org/wiki/Imageboard), upon uploading a file, users were given a choice as to whether to post the upload in the default, catch-all working channel (`#random`), or in one of more specific channels:

    - `#anime`
    - `#game`